AUSTRALIAN REPTILE PHOTOS AND INFORMATION

 The new preferred common name for the "Adelaide bluetongue" became the "Pygmy Bluetongue" because the Common (or Eastern) bluetongue is an extremely common species in the Adelaide suburbs, and the old name caused a confusion amongst the general public.
 Note that the few Pygmy bluetongues that I have seen open their mouths do not have a bluetongue, they have a pink-tongue.
 The term "Bluetongue" is used to describe the genus Tiliqua, and tongue colour is usually some shade of blue with the Common bluetongue having a bright blue tongue that it displays when threatened.
 (There is another species in Eastern Australia called a "Pink-Tongue Skink")

-Pygmy Bluetongues are believed to be extinct in Adelaide area by many people.
+Pygmy Bluetongues are now believed to be extinct in Adelaide area (where they used to occur) by many people.

 Tiliqua Lizard Crawl 2013